Tests and Staging

 - growth rate of myeloma cells,

-- and the production or non-production of various cytokines and chemicals that damage or significantly impair other tissues, organs, or bodily functions.
+- and the production or non-production of various cytokines (molecules that allow immune cells to talk to each other) and chemicals that damage or significantly impair other tissues, organs, or bodily functions.